 - Impacts with natural or man-made objects that skiers commonly encounter on the slopes, including signs, lift towers, fences, posts, enclosures, hydrants, or water pipes.

 - Surface or subsurface conditions in the ski area, such as bare spots, trees, stumps, streambeds, cliffs, and other natural objects.

 - Changing snow conditions, including hardpack, powder, packed powder, wind pack, slush, and ice.

 - Changing weather conditions.

-In other words, there are many things that can cause or contribute to a skiing or snowboarding accident that are considered inherent to the sport and which mean the ski area operator may not be liable for your injuries.
+In other words, there are many things that can cause or contribute to a skiing or snowboarding accident that is considered inherent to the sport and which means the ski area operator may not be liable for your injuries.

 Ski Resort, Lift, and Lesson Waivers